How CAIS™ is examined.

 Public Registry attestation

-A database can be edited.
-A signed transaction on a Public Registry cannot.
-Committing administration records in the Public Registry provides three properties no hosted database can: independent third-party verifiability, institutional permanence that survives GAISB ceasing operations, and cryptographic proof-of-administration that is useful in evidentiary and regulatory contexts.
+A public registry record is permanent and independently verifiable.
+Committing administration records in the Public Registry provides three properties no hosted database can: independent third-party verifiability, institutional permanence that survives GAISB™ ceasing operations, and verifiable proof-of-administration that is useful in evidentiary and regulatory contexts.

 Suspected misconduct

 Suspected misconduct is referred to the Ethics Review Board for adjudication under the published Sanction Guidelines Matrix.
-Established misconduct — impersonation, item exfiltration, coordinated cheating — results in: credential revocation (if issued), a public in the Public Registry revocation instruction with reason code, and a five-year re-sit ban.
-The revocation is permanent; the registry retains both issuance and revocation instructions in perpetuity.
+Established misconduct — impersonation, item exfiltration, coordinated cheating — results in: credential revocation (if issued), a public revocation record with reason code, and a five-year re-sit ban.
+The revocation is permanent; the registry retains both issuance and revocation records in perpetuity.

 When a candidate fails.
 What happens next.